neelsmith/latin101/F20/ghpages/resources/index.md

 ## Latin 101, section 1

-- a guide to [short videos specific to our section](./videos/) (or go straight to a [youtube channel for our section](https://www.youtube.com/playlist?list=PLUcfS6VHaxZDWuU6b7cz9fWV2S6UmH7Yy)).
+- a guide to [short videos specific to our section](./videos/) (or go straight to a [youtube playlist for our section](https://www.youtube.com/playlist?list=PLUcfS6VHaxZDWuU6b7cz9fWV2S6UmH7Yy)).
 I will post *very* short videos on topics specific to our section of Latin 101 on this channel.
 - [slides](/slides/).
 I will share any slides we use in class meetings here.